keboola/developers-docs/extend/custom-science/development.md

 ## Git Repository Configuration

-Information about the repository with the extension code is entered into the *Runtime* configuration field when creating the extension configuration.
+Information about the repository with the extension code is entered into the *Runtime* configuration section when creating the extension configuration.
 It is not available to the extension itself.
 Both types of repositories, private and public, are supported. **KBC Custom Science configuration needs to refer to a particular tag/branch of your repository;
 we recommend [Semantic versioning](http://semver.org/)**.